KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ### 3.27.2.
 Post-Installation Scripts
 It is very important that you make sure all post-Installation (`pkg_postinst`) scripts for packages that are installed into the image can be run at the time when the root filesystem is created during the build on the host system.
 These scripts cannot attempt to run during first-boot on the target device.
 With the "read-only-rootfs" feature enabled, the build system checks during root filesystem creation to make sure all post-installation scripts succeed.
 If any of these scripts still need to be run after the root filesystem is created, the build immediately fails.
 These build-time checks ensure that the build fails rather than the target device fails later during its initial boot operation.

-Most of the common post-installation scripts generated by the build system for the out-of-the-box Yocto Project are engineered so that they can run during root filesystem creation (e.g. post-installation scripts for caching fonts).
+Most of the common post-installation scripts generated by the build system for the out-of-the-box Yocto Project are engineered so that they can run during root filesystem creation (例如 post-installation scripts for caching fonts).
 However, if you create and add custom scripts, you need to be sure they can be run during this file system creation.

 Here are some common problems that prevent post-installation scripts from running during root filesystem creation: